kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_ios/guide.en-gb.md

 **Find out how to configure your Email Pro address on the Outlook mobile application for iOS**

 > [!warning]
+> OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
+You are therefore responsible for ensuring they function correctly.
 >
-> OVHcloud provides services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
->
-> We have provided you with this guide in order to help you with common tasks.
-Nevertheless, we recommend contacting a [specialized partner](https://marketplace.ovhcloud.com/c/support-collaboration) and/or the service publisher if you experience any difficulties.
-We will not be able to assist you.
+> This guide is designed to assist you in common tasks as much as possible.
+Nevertheless, we recommend contacting a specialised provider and/or the software publisher for the service if you encounter any difficulties.
+We will not be able to assist you ourselves.
 You can find more information in the [Go further](#gofurther) section of this guide.

 ## Requirements